 Ember CLI ships with “Blueprints”, snippet generators for many of the entities - models, controllers, components, and so on - that you’ll need in your app.
 Blueprints allow us to share common Ember patterns in the community and you can even define your own.

-, for short, at any time.
+To see a list of all available blueprints, with a short description of what they do, run ember generate --help or ember g --help, for short, at any time.
 For a longer, more detailed description of each blueprint, look in the appendix to this guide.

 This in an example of how to generate a Route Blueprint.